-After eight years of transformational leadership, Jimmy G. Cheek is wrapping up his final days as our seventh chancellor.
+After eight years of transformational leadership, Jimmy G. Cheek wrapped up his tenure as our seventh chancellor.

 “As I think about everything that has happened in my time here—there are so many good things and great accomplishments—I am most proud of the hard work of the team on our campus,” he said.